Artistic Style Developer Information

 Source Code Downloads

-C++ Interface
+C++ Example

-Java Interface
+Java Example

-Example2 for Java includes an AStyleInterface class that builds the option string and contains the methods to call the shared library using the Java Native Interface (JNI).
+The example for Java includes an AStyleInterface class that calls the shared library using the Java Native Interface (JNI).
 Artistic Style must be compiled as a shared library using the macro ASTYLE_JNI.
 Copy the shared library to the same folder as the Java class files (it is loaded from the classpath directory).
-It will format java files in the test-j directory.
+It will format files in the test‑data directory included in the download.

-C# Interface
+C# Example

-Example2 for C# includes an AStyleInterface class that builds the option string and contains the methods to call the shared library using a C# program.
+This example for C# includes an AStyleInterface class that calls the shared library using a C# program.
 Compile Artistic Style as a shared library using the macro ASTYLE_LIB.
 Copy the shared library to the same folder as the C# class files (C# does a Windows type search for the shared library, looking first in the startup program's directory).
-It will format C# files in the test-s directory.
+It will format files in the test‑data directory included in the download.

-Python Scripts
+Python Examples

 This download contains three Python scripts.
 The script ExampleExe.py calls an Artistic Style executable to format C++ source code.
 The scripts ExampleByte.py and ExampleUnicode.py call the Artistic Style shared library.
 The executable and shared library must be compiled using the macro ASTYLE_LIB.
 Copy the executable and shared library to the same folder as the Python scripts.
-They will format C++ files in the test-c directory included in the download.
+They will format files in the test‑data directory included in the download.